jonghall/image-import/readme.md

 ### known limitations
 - even though temporary volume is created with auto-delete=true, volumes are not automatically deleted on detach.
-Script currently manually deletes all volumes.
+Script manually deletes volumes until issue is resolved.
 - script does not delete COS images
 - script does not delete old image library images
 - script does not prune/delete old snapshots
-- cos image names:  latest image for each server is always prepended with -latest, older images named with image-import date